 Read more: Cuban Medianoche recipe

 In between two pieces of deep-fried turmeric-flavored flatbread called baras there's a lump of channa (curried chickpeas) topped with chutney and hot sauce to make this quintessential street food from Trinidad and Tobago.

 A patacon (paht-ah-cone) is a sandwich that skips bread entirely and uses green, unripe plantains instead.
 The plantains have been sliced lengthwise, fried, pressed flat, and then fried again.
 The warm, double-fried discs can be found sandwiching shredded beef, roast pork, chorizo, chicken or cheese.

 Read more: Patacónes con Hogao recipe

 In India, roti is a flour flatbread that's sometimes wrapped around curries or stews.
 In the West Indies, it's a sandwich made by folding the bread around a dollop of curry.
-We compared it to a riceless burrito.

 The Gatsby is South Africa's answer to the American sub.
 It's a long roll or a loaf of French bread sliced and filled to bursting with a grab bag of meat and cheese ingredients.
 One big difference between the hoagie and the Gatsby: a common addition to the Gatsby, and a crucial part of the sandwich for many South Africans, is a handful of french fries (or, as they're known in South Africa, chips), making this sandwich a sort of hoagie-Primanti hybrid.